soemone/CRUx-Induction-tasks/issui/README.md

 ### Limitations
 - Currently shows only the first N (default = 30) issues (This can be changed by passing `-L <number of max issues>`), but at the cost of slower data fetching
-- Issues that are longer than 50 characters are cutoff and cannot be horizontally scrolled to view
+- Issues that have a title longer than 50 characters are cutoff and cannot be horizontally scrolled to view

 ### This app is built using:
 - serde, serde-json: To parse the JSON that the GitHub CLI returns